owen-m1ller/Predicting-recipe-ratings-based-on-reviews/README.md

 I also realized that some of our overfitting might have been caused by the model learning to recognize unique words in each recipe and fitting accordingly.
-The steps could tended to be very unique to each recipe, so I decided to use a function transformer to replace this column with its length.
+The steps tended to be very unique to each recipe, so I decided to use a function transformer to replace this column with its length.
 Perhaps recipes with longer steps turn out better when people make them because of their detailed descriptions.

-Finally, I standardized all the numerical columns although this likely won't be so impactful in a model based off of decision trees.
+Finally, I standardized all the numerical columns, although this likely won't be so impactful considering that our model uses decision trees.

 I had to be very selective with the hyperparameters I wanted to explore.
 Because of how large the vectorized representations of categorical